sudorook/archlinux/README.md

 3) Installs [base.list](packages/base.list).

-4) User `reflector` to select the fastest https mirrors.
+4) Use `reflector` to select the fastest https mirrors.

 5) Install firmware and CPU microcode.